SalvoGentile/brackets-theme/README.md

 While inside the `Packages` directory, clone the theme repository using the command below:

-    git clone https://github.com/buymeasoda/soda-theme/ "Theme - Soda"
+    git clone https://github.com/SalvoGentile/brackets-theme/ "Theme - Brackets"

 ### Download Manually

 * Download the files using the GitHub .zip download option
-* Unzip the files and rename the folder to `Theme - Soda`
+* Unzip the files and rename the folder to `Theme - Brackets`
 * Copy the folder to your Sublime Text 2 `Packages` directory

 ## Activating the theme